Growth of quasiconvex subgroups

 With this background, we can now state and prove the following result.

 \begin{named}{\refthm{Cubulated}} Let $G$ be a non-elementary group, acting properly and cocompactly on a CAT(0) cube complex $\calX$.
 Suppose that $\calX$ does not decompose as a product.
-Then, for every subgroup $H \subset G$ stabilizing a hyperplane of $\calX$, we have
+Then, for every subgroup $H \subset G$ stabilizing an essential hyperplane of $\calX$, we have

 \end{named}